20156284/JsonMapObject/README.md

 # JsonMapObject

-Ths is json mapped to object tools
+Ths is the tools that json mapped to object.

 example 1 ：